Blessing of Animals

 This tradition has been around for a long time, and is associated with St. Francis of Assisi, the Patron Saint of animals.
 Francis recognized the "divine spark" in the beauty of creation, and he loved the companionship of animals.
 He was a 13th century Italian monk who led a simple life, surrounded by nature and the natural world.
 St. Francis' Feast Day is October 4th, and so the Blessing of the Animals usually takes place around that time.

-A simple service is held on the front lawn of St. Peter's Church.
+Generally, a simple service is held on the front lawn of St. Peter's Church.
 The service itself will be brief and informal with a reading from Scripture, prayer, and then an invitation for people to bring their pets forward for a blessing.
 Bring along pets of all shapes and sizes - cats, dogs, reptiles, fish - even a picture of a pet who cannot be there.

 St. Francis of Assisi 1181-1226

 Francis was born into a rich cloth merchant family in the town of Assisi Italy in the year 1181.
 After leading an indulgent life of partying with his friends, Francis yearned for a deeper meaning to life.
 One day when he was passing by a ruined chapel he heard the voice of Christ say, “Francis, Francis, go and repair my house which, as you can see, is falling into ruins.”
 Francis took the call literally and started to repair the fallen down church building.
 Led by the Holy Spirit, Francis realized that the call to rebuild Christ’s church was not some small renovations to a country chapel.
 Christ’s call had a far deeper meaning.
 What Christ was actually calling Francis to do was to repair the Church by renewing a vision of what it means to be the presence of Christ in the world by living a life of humble, simple, loving service to all.